rodhilton/console_table/README.md

 ================================================================================
 ```

-Which is the original Quick Start example up above
+Which is the original Quick Start example up above.

+For more examples of different ways of using ConsoleTable, refer to the test file in this repository, which has many many different examples of usage.

 ## Contributing